chartjs/Chart.js/docs/getting-started/installation.md

 # Installation

-Chart.js can be installed via npm or bower.
+Chart.js can be installed as a dependency of your application via [npm](https://www.npmjs.com/package/chart.js) or [bower](https://libraries.io/bower/chartjs).
 It is recommended to get Chart.js this way.

+## Including as a dependency in your build

+### Optional Chart.js dependencies

+If you are using the time scale you will need to include either [Moment.js](https://momentjs.com) or [Luxon](https://moment.github.io/luxon/docs/manual/install.html#node) in your dependencies.
+If you do not include Moment.js you will receive a warning that it is missing from your build.
+You may ignore this warning if you are not using the time scale or have included Luxon.

-## npm
+### npm
 [![npm](https://img.shields.io/npm/v/chart.js.svg?style=flat-square&maxAge=600)](https://npmjs.com/package/chart.js)
 [![npm](https://img.shields.io/npm/dm/chart.js.svg?style=flat-square&maxAge=600)](https://npmjs.com/package/chart.js)